 New programs introduced in the 2014 Farm Act include Price Loss Coverage (PLC), Agricultural Risk Coverage (ARC), the Dairy Margin Protection Program, Cotton Transition Assistance Program, and Stacked Income Protection Plan.
 The latter two are for upland cotton, which will no longer be considered a covered commodity and thus not part of ARC or PLC.
 Upland cotton’s base acres are now classified as generic base acres and are eligible for reallocation to the remaining covered commodities.

 For more information, see Agricultural Act of 2014: Highlights and Implications page.

 Q: Are cash receipts reported by ERS identical to value of production reported by NASS?

 A: The answer to this question depends on the commodity examined.
 For livestock and for certain crops (for which there is no Commodity Credit Corporation (CCC) program, no reductions for onfarm use of commodities, and no lag in calendar years between production and sale), the NASS and ERS estimates will be identical.
 ERS cash receipt estimates will differ from NASS value of production for commodities (1) where CCC placements occur, (2) where crop production is used on the farm (e.g., fed to livestock), and (3) where commodities are marketed across more than 1 calendar year.

 Q: What are you using to convert nominal to real dollars?

-A: We use the GDP chain-type price index, as published by the Federal Reserve (see St. Louis Federal Reserve website), to adjust nominal prices to 2017 values.
+A: We use the GDP chain-type price index, as published by the Federal Reserve (see St. Louis Federal Reserve website), to convert nominal estimates and forecasts to a real or inflation-adjusted 2018 constant-dollar series.
 When Federal Reserve data are unavailable, we use a forecast of the GDP chain-type price index from Oxford Economics.

 Q: Is it possible for me to get a copy of all of the data contained in this release in a single file?